 Any CIfA Approved Training & CPD learning opportunity may be randomly selected for reassessment at any time.

-If you would like further information please contact Anna at approvedcpd [at] archaeologists.net
+If you would like further information please contact Anna at firstname.lastname@example.org.

 Advertising your courses with CIfA

-The Jobs Information Service & Training (JIST) is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
-It is available to CIfA members, free of charge and non-members or Institutions, for a fee.
-It is a weekly jobs bulletin that includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.
+Our weekly Jobs Information Service & Training (JIST) bulletin is the most comprehensive source of information about work and training opportunities in archaeology and related disciplines.
+It is available to CIfA members free of charge and non-members or Institutions for a fee.
+It includes adverts placed directly by employers and all archaeological, heritage, research and training opportunities that appear in the national press and specialist journals during that week.

-An NVQ3 in Archaeological Practice was developed by CIfA the and is available through CIfA to everyone working in archaeology, on a paid or a voluntary basis, or anyone seeking to develop a career in archaeology who can gather appropriate evidence and helps to demonstrate that they have particular set of skills, competencies or experience which will be of benefit when applying for jobs, promotion or CIfA accredited membership at Practitioner grade.
-You can see two successful NVQ3 candidates talking about the scheme here and here For more information about NVQs contact Anna at anna.welch [at] archaeologists.net
+The NVQ in Archaeological Practice level 3 was developed by and is available through CIfA to everyone working in archaeology, on a paid or a voluntary basis, or anyone seeking to develop a career in archaeology who can gather appropriate evidence and helps to demonstrate that they have particular set of skills, competencies or experience which will be of benefit when applying for jobs, promotion or CIfA accreditation at Practitioner (PCIfA) grade.

 Choosing an accredited undergraduate or Masters degree is a well-established career entry route in many sectors including engineering, planning and architecture, and is widely recognised as the first step on a career pathway leading to professional status.
-In the UK, professional accreditation is normally provided by the lead professional body within the discipline.
-CIfA and UAUK have recently begun a joint venture to accredit degrees in the UK.
-For more information see our Accredited Degrees page or contact Anna at anna.welch [at] archaeologists.net
+CIfA and UAUK have developed a scheme to accredit degrees in the UK.